 What’s the best keyboard for CS:GO?

 All professionals use mechanical keyboards.
 Mechanical keyboards offer many advantages that justify their steep purchasing price.
 They have a very long lifespan (between 30 and 70 million keystrokes, depending on the manufacturer), offer a pleasant tactile feedback and have features such as anti-ghosting to make sure every key you press is being registered.
 For these reasons every single professional player uses a mechanical keyboard.

 Best keyboard for CS GO: Steelseries 6Gv2

-Your movement will improve, especially strafing back and forth.
+Precise movement is crucial in CS:GO.
+And with a mechanical keyboard, your movement will improve drastically, especially strafing back and forth.
 You also feel like you are more in control of what you are doing, since accidental keystrokes wont happen with the heavier switches.
-As you can see to the right, the most used mechanical keyboards are the Razer BlackWidow Chroma and the Steelseries 6Gv2.
+As you can see to the right, the most used mechanical keyboards are the Steelseries 6Gv2 and the Zowie Celeritas.
 They are both fantastic and worth their money.
 It is still important that you test out what switches you prefer, since there is a big difference from red (45g actuation force) to green (70g actuation force) switches.

 Most Used Keyboard

 In terms of manufacturers, SteelSeries, Razer and Fnatic Gear take the cake.
 As mentioned above most of these come down to personal preference.
 However, most retail stores do not sell some of these custom mechanical keyboards.
 We advise you to try as many configurations of keyboards and switches.
 Don’t stick with a keyboard you feel uncomfortable with.